Dreaming of Moving to Spain? Here’s What You Need to Know If You’re American

 How much money do I need to immigrate to Spain?

-As well as plane tickets, you’ll need to factor in the cost of your visa, and the paperwork needed to support your application.
-Visas range from $73 to $160.
+You’ll need to factor in plane tickets, the cost of your visa, and the paperwork needed to support your application.
+Visas range from $85 to $230.

 How expensive is it to live in Spain?

-Spain’s cost of living is generally low compared to the U.S. Rent is often cheaper as are many other day-to-day living expenses.
+Spain’s cost of living is generally low compared with the U.S, and other E.U. countries.
+Rent is often cheaper, as are many other day-to-day living expenses, but smaller cities will be much cheaper than major ones like Barcelona and Madrid.